Douglas Trevor

 Douglas Trevor (born 1969) is an American author and academic.
-He received the Iowa Short Fiction Award and was a finalist for the Hemingway Foundation/PEN Award for his first book, a collection of stories entitled The Thin Tear in the Fabric of Space (2005).
-His other books include The Poetics of Melancholy in Early Modern England (2004), the novel Girls I Know (2013), which won the 2013 Balcones Fiction Prize, and most recently the short story collection The Book of Wonders.
-He teaches in the English Department and Creative Writing Program at the University of Michigan, and is a former director of the Helen Zell Writers' Program.
+His first book was a collection of stories entitled The Thin Tear in the Fabric of Space (2005).
+This was followed by The Poetics of Melancholy in Early Modern England (2004), the novel Girls I Know (2013), and the short story collection The Book of Wonders.
+He has won several awards for his writing.
+Since 2007 and as of March 2006, he teaches in the English Department of the University of Michigan.

-Biography
+Early life and education

-Trevor was born in Pasadena, California.
-He moved to Denver, Colorado at the age of three.
+Douglas Trevor was born 1969 in Pasadena, California.
+He moved with mother, father, and sister, Jolee, to Denver, Colorado at the age of three.

 He attended high school at the Kent Denver School and from there went to Princeton University, where he studied Comparative Literature and Creative Writing.
 In the Princeton Creative Writing Program, Trevor worked with Joyce Carol Oates, Russell Banks, and Toni Morrison.
+He graduated in 1992.

-After graduating Phi Beta Kappa, Magna Cum Laude in 1992, Trevor went to France on a Rotary Fellowship to study the essayist Michel de Montaigne at the Université de Tours.
-After completing a year of study, he matriculated to Harvard University, where he began work on an English PhD.
-In 1999 he completed his PhD and took an assistant professorship in the English Department at the University of Iowa.
-In 2001 he was married.
-He received tenure in 2005.
-While at Iowa, Trevor also served for a time as the fiction editor of The Iowa Review (2000–2004).
-In 2007 he took a tenured position at the University of Michigan.
-The father of two, he was divorced in 2010.
+Trevor went to France on a Rotary Fellowship to study the essayist Michel de Montaigne at the Université de Tours.
+After completing a year of study, he matriculated to Harvard University, where he began work on an English PhD, completing it in 1999.